seamoon76/cpp2llvm/README.md

 #### Install llvmlite

-Install the llvmlite corresponding to the llvm version, the corresponding table can be seen [here] (https://pypi.org/project/llvmlite/), for example, check the table to know that llvm10.0.0 corresponds to llvmlite 0.6.0
+Install the llvmlite corresponding to the llvm version, the corresponding table can be seen [here](https://pypi.org/project/llvmlite/), for example, check the table to know that llvm10.0.0 corresponds to llvmlite 0.6.0

 ```
 wget https://github.com/numba/llvmlite/archive/refs/tags/v0.36.0.tar.gz